kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 **1. Placement of extraction: ResourceSlice (driver-side, pool-level metadata slice)**

 `sharingAffinity` lives on `ResourceSlice.spec` and is **mutually exclusive with `devices`**.
-A pool publishes one metadata slice that carries `sharingAffinity` and zero devices; the pool's device-bearing slices carry devices and no `sharingAffinity`.
+A pool publishes one or more metadata slices that carry `sharingAffinity` and zero devices; the pool's device-bearing slices carry devices and no `sharingAffinity`.
+When multiple metadata slices exist in the same complete pool, the scheduler unions their extractor entries (per the multi-slice rule described above).

 The driver is the natural owner: the extraction logic describes the driver's own opaque config schema, which is uniform across all